Blackfriars station: Southern Railway and Southern Region

 St. Paul's station was renamed by the Southern Railway as Blackfriars on 1 February 1937.
 This was partly done to avoid confusion after the London Passenger Transport Board renamed Post Office tube station on the Central line to St Paul's, and partly so that the mainline and underground stations would have the same name.
 It suffered significant bomb damage during World War II.
 Overnight on 16–17 April 1941, the signalbox on the south side of the bridge was destroyed, along with a bridge over Southwark Street.
+Seven flagmen were caught in the blast, with three being killed outright, another three dying in hospital from burns and just one surviving after a long recovery in hospital.
 The signals were not fully restored until 11 August 1946, after the war.

 After the creation of British Railways in 1948, the station was managed by the Southern Region.
 Gradually, the structure of the original Blackfriars Railway Bridge deteriorated until it was unsound.
 In 1961, two tracks were removed from the bridge to ease its load.
 The station had little investment and still supported some of the original architecture and design up to the 1960s.
 By this time, services were reduced to a handful of commuter services.
-The original Blackfriars Bridge station, which had remained as a good depot, was demolished in 1964.
+The original Blackfriars Bridge station, which had remained as a goods depot, was demolished in 1964.
 The bridge was closed to trains on 27 June 1971 and the deck was removed in 1985, and only the piers in the river and the orange bridge abutments remain.

 The station began to be rebuilt along with the Underground station in 1971, which included an additional 150000 sqft of office space.
 Reconstruction was problematic, as the original station building had sat on top of a cold store, which had frozen the ground below it.
 The District line tunnel had to be removed and replaced with a new supporting structure that could accommodate the redesigned station building.
 The work was formally reopened on 30 November 1977 by the Lord Mayor of London, Peter Vanneck (though the station had never actually closed).
 A part of the stonework elevation from the 1886 LC&DR station has been preserved at platform level in the main line station indicating many destinations in the south-east of England and in Europe.